bricoletc/WMS_teaching/docs/_sources/resources.rst.txt

 Execution abstraction [#f3]_            [**]                        [**]
 ===============================  ================================  ===============================================

-Ultimately both are great and actively developed, and we do encourage you to have a look at nextflow also.
+Ultimately both are great and actively developed.

 .. [#f1] nextflow does not rely on file names to link processes and runs each process in its own working directory: thus you can names files whatever you like
         in the workflow script. snakemake can use ``shadow`` directive to execute a rule in this way.